LSD and MDMA — Candyflipping Defined

-At Zinnia Healing, we offer a range of evidence-based treatment options for substance abuse.
+At Zinnia Health, we offer a range of evidence-based treatment options for substance abuse.
 If you are struggling with addiction, diminishing mental health, or both, we are open 24/7.
 Call us at (855) 430-9439 to discuss the next steps.

 Why Do People Mix These Drugs?

 Candyflipping produces the effects of taking LSD and MDMA together, strengthening the experience.
 Most users will take LSD, ketamine, magic mushrooms, or PCP and then MDMA a few hours later.
 While this intense high is what many users seek, those who do not have much experience can have a bad trip.

 The effects can also be dangerous under certain circumstances.
 Even among those who have taken these drugs several times before, there is no way of knowing whether you’ll have a good or bad LSD trip.
 LSD is a powerful drug, and when combined with the effects of MDMA, users may experience overwhelming negative symptoms like paranoia and fear.

 People often take MDMA after LSD to create a more positive, euphoric experience, but that is not always the result.
 Unpleasant subjective effects are not uncommon; depending on the individual, negative thoughts and feelings of panic can harm someone’s mental health — especially if they are already in a fragile state.